 Applicants must have:

-- At least three full academic years at a regionally accredited college in the United States or Canada.
+- At the time of application, at least three full academic years at a regionally accredited college in the United States or Canada.

 - Baccalaureate degree prior to matriculation.

 - One year of English or other writing-intensive course.

 - Two years of Chemistry, one of which must be Organic Chemistry, both with labs.

 Prospective students may apply if they lack one or two of the above prerequisites, but completion of these courses is a requirement for enrollment.
 Applications from students in all majors are considered.
 For applicants whose undergraduate college awarded Advanced Placement credit in Chemistry, Physics, Biology, or English, we strongly suggest they take an additional year at the collegiate level.
 Kindly note that we do not accept online courses for our prerequisite classes.

 We rarely admit individuals from foreign universities because our Admissions Committee does not have satisfactory means of evaluating premedical education at universities outside of the United States and Canada.
 We therefore require at least one year of premedical training at a U.S. institution, in addition to the Medical College Admission Test (MCAT).

 Please note: Non-residents of the United States are ineligible for federal financial aid programs.

 The MCAT may be taken up to three years prior to applying.
 For more information about the MCAT, visit the Association of American Medical Colleges website.